zatonovo/crant/README.md

 this, though.

 ### Version Numbers
-Crant will automatically increment version numbers or you can specify it manually.
+Crant will automatically increment version numbers by using the `-u` switch.
+The argument to `-u` specifies the version number position.
+Many packages have a three segment version number denoted major.minor.release.
+To increment the minor version number, use `-u 2`.
+Similarly, to increment the release version number, `-u 3` should be used.

+Version numbers can also be set manually with the `-v` option.

     crant -v 1.0.0